MichaelWitt/Captain-Zerae-Defender/README.md

 # Captain-Zerae-Defender
 A defense application created to defend the galaxy.
-This app was created in React.
+This app was created with React.
 Cheers!

 # Getting Started with Create React App